-Multiple platforms are under investigation but the primary focus is on Dye Sensitized Photoelectrosynthesis Cells (DSPEC).
+Several platforms are under investigation but the primary focus is on Dye Sensitized Photoelectrosynthesis Cells (DSPEC).
 This approach utilizes molecules and molecular assemblies for catalysis in photoelectrochemical configurations closely related to those used in Dye Sensitized Solar Cells (DSSC).
-The Figure shows a schematic diagram for a DSPEC for light driven water reduction of CO2 to methane.
 In contrast to a DSSC, where the target is creating a photopotential and photocurrent, the target of a DSPEC is production of a high energy fuel with oxygen as the co-product in the physically separated compartments of a photoelectrochemical cell.
 The UNC EFRC approach is distinctive based on the design and utilization of separate functional modules, maximizing their performance, and integrating them into device prototypes featuring both single and tandem photoelectrode configurations.

 Multiple themes have been developed in parallel — light absorption, excited state electron and energy transfer, electron and proton transfer driven by free energy gradients, and catalysis of water oxidation and water/CO2 reduction — with integration in photoelectrochemical cell configurations.
 In the modular approach the separate components are designed and tested for maximum performance and then integrated into the final DSPEC architecture.
 DSPEC research benefits from, and is enriched by, parallel research in electrocatalysis and Dye Sensitized Solar Cells.

-Hallmarks of Center research are: (1) Interfacial and solution reaction mechanisms for water oxidation and CO2 reduction; (2) Design and synthesis of molecular assemblies, polymers, and oligopeptides which combine light absorption, electron transfer, and catalysis; (3) Preparation, characterization, and stabilization of derivatized photoelectrocatalytic interfaces; (4) Application of theory and experiment to provide guiding principles for component design, integrated systems, and devices; (5) Development and characterization of nano-structured oxide materials, (6) Integration of components into device prototypes and device evaluation; (7) Augmentation of research findings and multidisciplinary strengths in research collaborations with national laboratories, other EFRCs, and the Research Triangle Solar Fuels Institute.
+Hallmarks of Center research are: (1) Interfacial and solution reaction mechanisms for water oxidation and CO2 reduction; (2) Design and synthesis of molecular assemblies, polymers, and oligopeptides which combine light absorption, electron transfer, and catalysis; (3) Preparation, characterization, and stabilization of derivatized photoelectrocatalytic interfaces; (4) Application of theory and experiment to establish guiding principles for component design, integrated systems, and devices; (5) Development and characterization of nano-structured oxide materials, (6) Integration of components into device prototypes and device evaluation; (7) Augmentation of research findings and multidisciplinary strengths in research collaborations and research extensions with national laboratories, other EFRCs, and the Research Triangle Solar Fuels Institute.
 The latter has been a key partner, extending the research findings of the EFRC through the translation stage to device prototypes.